MicrosoftDocs/architecture-center/docs/example-scenario/integration/app-gateway-internal-api-management-function-content.md

 ### Cost optimization
 - Due to the need of availability zone and virtual network support, the Premium tier is selected following the [pricing for each region](https://azure.microsoft.com/en-gb/pricing/details/api-management/).
-- For proof of concept or porotypes, other tiers of APIM (Developer, Standard, etc.) are recommended.
+- For proof of concept or prototypes, other tiers of APIM (Developer, Standard, etc.) are recommended.

 ### Operational excellence